Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 From the point of view of my discussion with Biden… For various reasons, I am not ready to discuss some of our private conversations now… I know that this businessman, he was in a subgroup from the Russian side.
 I don’t know how he was, officially or unofficially, they were in contact… And, as far as I know, he really helped in a humanitarian issue with the removal of people and a humanitarian convoy from Mariupol.
 Everyone in Mariupol tried, and he in particular, too, I know, but nothing came of it.
 As I said, the gumconvoys were shot.

 But the fact that from him and some other businessmen came signals “let's help somehow, let's do something” ...
 Some even treated what they were ready ...
 They were even ready to help, to restore Ukraine after the war.
-“We are ready to give money, we are ready to transport business to Ukraine, we now live in England or Switzerland, we want… Is it possible to do this so that by some kind of sanctions list…” We all received them.
+“We are ready to give money, we are ready to transport business to Ukraine, we now live in England or Switzerland, we want… Is it possible to do this so that by some kind of sanctions list …” We all received them.
 But we began to receive them even when our internal sanctions were in effect, and not just Western sanctions.
 Some people do not want to give their names, but say that "we generally want to help your army, also being citizens of the Russian Federation."
 I think that…

 Kolpakov.
 Is your office coordinating these negotiations?
 Do they somehow flock to you, or what?

 “Look, I'm getting signals, but I wouldn't say our office is coordinating.
 I wouldn't say so.
 They come from everywhere, these signals are either from communities of one kind or another, Jewish, Muslim, and so on.
 Some signals are coming along the line of churches.
 And signals come to our office.
-The guys met, our negotiating group in Belarus - there are from them there ...
+The guys met, our negotiating group in Belarus – there are from them there ...
 This is a lot, so my attitude is quite simple.
 Any person who is ready today...
-Any Russian businessman, no matter what caliber, who is ready to give money to support the Ukrainian army...
+Any Russian businessman, no matter what calibre, who is ready to give money to support the Ukrainian army...
 We are ready to provide him with security, provide work, develop his business.
 All those who support us today, those who fight for their country...

 Kolpakov.
 Is exemption from sanctions being discussed for such individuals?